-Performance Measure Res ults (i n per centaç ges) Target Evaluation 1 arget s Periorinance Measure 2013 2014 2015 2016 2017 2017 Achievement Improvement Overall 2018 2019 2020 Overall percentage of students in Grades 6 and 9 who achieved the Acceptable Standard on Provincial Achievement Tests (overall cohort results).
-80.2 74.4 74.8 75.5 75.3 Intermediate Maintained Acceptable Overall percentage of students in Grades 6 and 9 who achieved the Standard of Excellence on Provincial Achievement Tests (overall cohort results).
+Performance Measure Res ults (i n per centag ges) Target Evaluation Т arget s Performance measure 2013 2014 2015 2016 2017 2017 Achievement Improvement Overall 2018 2019 2020 Overall percentage of students in Grades 6 and 9 who achieved the Acceptable Standard on Provincial Achievement Tests (overall cohort results).
+74.4 74.8 75.5 75.3 Intermediate Maintained Acceptable Overall percentage of students in Grades 6 and 9 who achieved the Standard of Excellence on Provincial Achievement Tests (overall cohort results).
 20.5 19.0 19.9 20.4 20.6 High Improved Good

-- 1 Data values have been suppressed where the number of respondents/students is fewer than 6.
-Suppression is marked with an asterisk (). - Overall evaluations can only be calculated if both improvement and achievement evaluations are available. - 3 Aggregated PAT results are based upon a weighted average of percent meeting standards (Acceptable, Excellence).
+1 Data values have been suppressed where the number of respondents/students is fewer than 6.
+Suppression is marked with an asterisk ().

+2 Overall evaluations can only be calculated if both improvement and achievement evaluations are available.

+3 Aggregated PAT results are based upon a weighted average of percent meeting standards (Acceptable, Excellence).
 The weights are the number of students enrolled in each course.
-Courses included: English Language Arts (Grades 6, 9, 9 K&E); Français (Grades 6, 9); French Language Arts (Grades 6, 9); Mathematics (6, 9, 9 K&E); Science (Grades 6, 9, 9 K&E); and Social Studies (Grades 6, 9, 9 K&E). - 4 | Participation in Provincial Achievement Tests was impacted by the flooding in June 2013 (Grade 9 only) and by the fires in May to June 2016.
+Courses included: English Language Arts (Grades 6, 9, 9 K&E); Français (Grades 6, 9); Mathematics (6, 9, 9 K&E); Science (Grades 6, 9, 9 K&E); and Social Studies (Grades 6, 9, 9 K&E).

+4 Participation in Provincial Achievement Tests was impacted by the flooding in June 2013 (Grade 9 only) and by the fires in May to June 2016.
 Caution should be used when interpreting trends over time for the province and those school authorities affected by these events.